Destaq/life-calendar/README.md

 Of course, if you didn't name your database `life_calendar`, you're going to have to change the database URL.

+Finally, make sure to comment out line 73 of `init.py` (the Talisman wrapper)!
+Talisman forces serving over HTTPS, but since localhost is insecure, this will cause an error!
+You'll need to disable it for the app to run properly in localhost, otherwise you'll get an `HTTPStatus.BAD_REQUEST`.

 So now it's time to run the application.
 All will work as it does on the [official website](https://onlinelifecalendar.com) except for sending emails and getting password verification, as those are managed by the Heroku host, not the code.

 ```bash